 Depending on destination and culture, LGBTQ travelers may encounter unique challenges abroad, including harassment, intimidation, discrimination, barriers to medical and law enforcement assistance, incarceration, and physical violence.
-However, support and resources are available before, during, and after your travels.
-Before you leave, do your research and talk with our International Safety & Security team about your specific concerns.
+Before you leave, do your research and talk with us about your specific concerns.
 To get you started, the criteria and resources below can help you think through potential challenges and risk mitigation strategies before traveling.

 Research Laws Before Traveling

 Because LGBTQ-related laws vary widely across countries, it's imperative that you research the legal protections, if any, available to the LGBTQ community.
 Keep in mind that laws change, and many countries have complex legal landscapes.
 For example, some countries have laws criminalizing homosexuality that, even if rarely enforced, can cause harm to LGBTQ persons.
 Other countries have decriminalized homosexuality, but their governments have yet to implement any protections against discrimination.

 Equaldex is a crowd-sourced knowledge base of LGBT rights by country and region.
 The International Lesbian, Gay, Bisexual, Trans, and Intersex Association (ILGA) publishes an annual world report and a map on legislation that criminalizes or protects people on the basis of their sexual orientation or recognizing their relationships.

 Discrimination and violence remain serious issues for the LGBTQ community, even in countries that have legalized same-sex marriage or protect against discrimination for sexual orientation and gender identity.